sahibkaur/sahibkaur.github.io/_posts/2024-08-19-Module-1-continue.md

 Tomorrow I aim on completing the module 1.

 Also, the blog is named day 1 because I meditated today.
 The day is going to reset each time I break the meditation streak.
+Giving it a second though, I think I'll just keep incrementing the number regardless but if I go a week without meditation, then the number will reset to 1.
 That's it!

 Toodles Doodles.